Ham’s Sin Against Noah

 The Exodus within Jericho

-When reading the bible one may find interesting repeating patterns, as if God is being extra creative to sign his name on his handy work throughout history.
+When reading the Bible, one may find interesting repeating patterns, as if God is being extra creative to sign his name on his handiwork throughout history.
 In Joshua 2, I noticed a similarity to the Passover story with Rahab of Jericho.

 Continue reading